 Customized & Optimized Hosting Stack

-Servebolt fast origin hosting blew away the competition in web hosting benchmarks 2020 conducted by Review Signal.
-Servebolt hit the perfect score in the Load Storm test where the real-users are simulated to perform various tasks and grow exponentially to test the server’s performance under stressed situations.
+Our fast-origin hosting blew away the competition in web hosting benchmarks 2020 conducted by Review Signal.
+Servebolt hit the perfect score in the Load Storm test, where the real users are simulated to perform various tasks and grow exponentially to test the server’s performance under stressful situations.

 Servebolt blew away the competition on this test recording near 50% faster scores on both PHP bench and WP bench than the next fastest competitors.Kevin Ohashi, founder at Review Signal

 Second Thing You Need: Accelerated Domains: Solution for True Scalability